 We recognise and respect the Wurundjeri people as the traditional custodians of the land on which we learn.
 We value their knowledge and culture, which is reflected in our practices.

-We acknowledge that the safety and wellbeing of each child is paramount.
-Child safe standards guide our practices.
-We strive to foster self-worth in each child, and for them to become a positive, effective member of the kinder, and wider community.
+We acknowledge that the health and wellbeing of each child is paramount.
+We support this through our whole kindergarten environment, including our Kitchen Garden.
+Child Safe Standards guide our practices.
+We strive to foster self-worth in each child and for them to become a positive, effective member of the kindergarten and wider community.

 We value and respect staff individuality, knowledge, qualifications and experience and encourage growth and positive team co-operation.
 Our educators are positive role models, guiding behaviour by example, and interacting with children in a way that encourages learning as a pleasant and enjoyable experience.
 By using reflective practices and continually developing our professional knowledge and skills, our educators are able to provide the best possible learning and developmental opportunities for all children.